MontiCore/cd4analysis/README.md

 This example CD contains the following information:
 - The CD is contained in the package `corp` and is called `MyCompany`.
 - The package `corp` also serves as the default package for all classes in the CD.
 - The CD defines the six (6) classes `Entity`,`Person`, `Address`, `Company`, `Employee`, and `Share`.
 - `Entity` is an abstract class, and therefore cannot be instantiated directly.
 - `Person` and `Address` are contained in the package `people`.
   Packages can be used to structure the classes contained in a CD.
 - The class `Employee` extends the class `Person` (like in Java, implementation of interfaces are also possible).
 - Each class may contain attributes, which have a type and name.
-- The CD uses available default types (which are basic types from Java), imported types (like `Date`), and predefined forms of generic types (e.g., `List<.>`),
+- The CD uses available default types (which are basic types from Java),
+- imported types (like `Date`), and predefined forms of generic types (e.g., `List<.>`),
 - Enums can also be defined (eg., `CorpKind` ).
 - The CD contains associations and compositions that are defined between two classes.
-- An association can have a name and navigation information (e.g., `<->`),.
+- An association can have a name and navigation information (e.g., `<->`).
 - Each side of an association can have a role name, a cardinality (e.g., `[0..1]`) and certain predefined tags/stereotypes (e.g., `{ordered}`).
 - Associations and attributes may also reference qualified types (e.g., `[java.util.Date]`).

 More examples can be found [here][ExampleModels].

-The CD language infrastructure can be used as a command-line tool from shell or gradle, as well as a framework with dirct Java API access.
+The CD language infrastructure can be used as a command-line tool from shell or gradle, as well as a framework with direct Java API access.

 ## Command Line Interface Tool